ole/swift-rp-pico-bare/README.md

     Note: This is necessary even though Xcode already comes with LLVM.
 We need (a) a linker that can produce `.elf` files, and (b) the tool `llvm-objcopy`.
 Xcode currently doesn’t provide these.
 Don’t worry, installing LLVM from Homebrew, won’t mess up your Xcode setup; Homebrew won’t place these tools into your `PATH`.

-3. If you're on macOS, put the `ld.lld` executable (this is the linker from LLVM you just installed) in your `PATH`.
+3. Put the `ld.lld` executable (this is the linker from LLVM you just installed) in your `PATH`.
 SwiftPM will be looking for this program and it needs to be able to find it.
-I have a `~/bin` directory in my home directory, which is in my `PATH`, so I put a symlink to `ld.lld` in that folder:
+I have a `~/bin` directory that's already in my `PATH`, so I put a symlink to `ld.lld` in that folder:

     ```sh
     ln -s /opt/homebrew/opt/llvm/bin/ld.lld ~/bin/ld.lld